gomathishankar28/ms3_meercq/testing.md

               reviews = list(mongo.db.reviews.find())

-5. To calculate the average rating rounded to 1 decimalbased n the rating from users.Had to use to $round.Was trying to use it directly to avgRating field.But it errored out.
+5. To calculate the average rating rounded to 1 decimal based on the rating from users.Had to use to $round function.
+Was trying to use it directly to avgRating field.But it errored out.

 **Solution**  - Had to use $addfields function to use round function as follows.